 The program will adhere to the AUGS Fellowship Training Committee’s standardized process for interviews:

-- Additional interview offers may then be extended to waitlisted candidates
+- Subsequent interview offers may then be extended to candidates who are waitlisted or submitted applications after January 17

 - July 2024: Fellowship position begins

 Candidates should apply through the ERAS Fellowships online application service.
 All applications through ERAS Fellowships must include:

-- ERAS Common Application Form: professional societies, publications, other relevant information about your education or experience.
+- ERAS Common Application Form: professional societies, publications, and other relevant information about your education or experience.
 Any information you put on your curriculum vitae should be included

 - Personal statement of professional goals